feddersmichael/hackathon/readme.md

 ## Evaluation
 All teams will be asked to submit their solutions as a git repository.
 In the git repository the `main.py` should be modified (only) to include the optimization algorithm developed by the team.
 The `evaluation.py` script should not be changed at all.

 Each submission will be evaluated on a previously unseen set of simulations, with both cost functions specified in the task.
-The optimization algorithm should run within 5 Minutes after which the program execution will timeout and the solution will be disqualified.
+The optimization algorithm should run within 5 Minutes after which the program execution will time out and the solution will be disqualified.

 For the second cost function a weighting factor of $\lambda = 100$ will be used during evaluation.